International Lesbian, Gay, Bisexual, Trans and Intersex Association: Conferences

 Protests often made the conferences that the organization held more dramatic and having more negative attention then would've been wanted.
-A problem encountered was financial in nature which recently came to a head when an ILGA conference actually had to be postponed because of lack of funding.
+A problem encountered was financial in nature which recently came to a head when an ILGA World conference actually had to be postponed because of lack of funding.
 In 2022, ILGA held its first world conference since the beginning of the COVID-19 pandemic in Long Beach, California.